Moving to Florida? Yes, it’s worth it!

 The vibrant and energetic state of Florida is one of the most popular destinations for snowbirds, and all who prefer a warm climate and laid-back lifestyle.
-As someone moving from Illinois, you will be able to enjoy not only the year-round tropical weather and relaxed lifestyle, but also its delicious food and breathtaking beaches.
+As someone moving from Illinois, you will be able to enjoy not only the year-round tropical weather and relaxed lifestyle, but also fresh fruit, delicious seafood, and breathtaking beaches.

-If you speak Spanish, you are in luck as the first language of over two-thirds of the population is Spanish speakers.
+If you speak Spanish, you are in luck as the first language of over two-thirds of the population is Spanish.
 The majority of Miami, for example, speak both Spanish and English, while overall, there are more than 80 different languages spoken.
-This major port city is the seventh most populous in the US, with over 2.7 million people living in Miami-Dade County, which makes it very colorful and interesting.

 In Florida, get ready to put up with heat, humidity, and hurricanes.
 In contrast to Illinois’ cold and snowy winters, the state of Florida has a tropical monsoon climate with short winters that are mostly dry and warm.
 Its summers are hot and humid, while the hurricane season runs from the beginning of June until the end of November.